dreamcatcher-tech/network/Inbox/2024-10-30 1129 raise in crypto for making decentralized token creation system.md

 We cannot use bank or stripe for this, since would be problematic and more open to securities registration, plus we now have a bank account which can be frozen.

 Bank accounts are less transparent than something on chain.
+This would be very suspicious to someone like stripe and would cost a lot of admin time.